VictorT-GitHub/Becode_StarTup/README.md

 - **Return:** id

 Return currently logged in user id.
-Create a jwt-cookie and a res.locals.user_id for the currently logged in user.
+Create a jwt authentication cookie for the user who logs in.

 ### Logout